Personalized, EffectiveLegal Representation

 An action under CADRA is only one of various causes of action which may be available under similar circumstances.
 If you have been the victim of unauthorized access to your computer systems, or have been accused of violating CADRA, it is important that you seek counsel as to the various civil causes of action, or defenses, that may be available to you.
 CADRA, among various other civil causes of action, may be available as between a husband and wife in a divorce proceeding.
 Jeffrey Law, PA, stands ready to assist!
 Contact us today at (305) 222-7921 or [email protected].

-Robert Stone Jeffrey, Esq., is an attorney admitted to the Florida Bar in 2010, the United States District Court for the Middle District of Florida, the United States District Court for the Southern District of Florida, and the Supreme Court of the United States.
+Robert Stone Jeffrey, Esq., is a family law attorney admitted to the Florida Bar in 2010, the United States District Court for the Middle District of Florida, the United States District Court for the Southern District of Florida, and the Supreme Court of the United States.
 Mr. Jeffrey has experience handling complex and high asset family law disputes, and has authored chapters in various publications relating to Florida family law.
 Mr. Jeffrey is currently a member of the Family Law Section of the Florida Bar Rules and Forms Committee.
 More information about Mr. Jeffrey, and Jeffrey Law, PA, can be found at www.rsjlegal.com.
 Mr. Jeffrey has been awarded an AV Rating by Martindale-Hubbell (2017 – 2019), as “Peer Rated For Highest Level of Professional Excellence.”
 Robert was awarded a 10/10 rating by Avvo.com, and various client reviews can be accessed through that platform.
 See https://www.avvo.com/attorneys/33134-fl-robert-jeffrey-3341362.html.

 This Website is made available for educational purposes only, and is only intended to give you general information and a general understanding of the law, not to provide specific legal advice, or any legal advice whatsoever.
 By using this Website and reading this Blog you understand and agree that there is no attorney-client relationship between you and the Blog and/or Website publisher.
 By using this Website and reading this blog you understand and agree that any statements on the Blog are solely opinions of the author(s).
 This Website and/or Blog should not and cannot be used as a substitute for competent legal advice from an attorney licensed in your state or jurisdiction.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.